Consensys/ethsigner/CONTRIBUTING.md

  and enhance the user experience.

 Also have a look at our [MKDocs Markdown guide](MKDOCS-MARKDOWN-GUIDE.md) if you're not famililar with MarkDown syntax.
-We also have a number of extensions that are available in the Pantheon documentation described in this guide.
+We also have a number of extensions that are available in the EthSigner documentation described in this guide.

 ## Git Commit Messages & Pull Request Messages